UPDATED: May 13, 2022

 But of course, the market is very difficult to predict.
 That 7% figure may represent the average return over a long time, but in a given year it can be much higher or lower.
 For instance, in 2017 the Standard & Poor’s Index rose about 22%.
 But the next year the market actually fell, ending the year down 4%.
 If the $5,000 was invested at the beginning of 2017, the investor would have ended the year $1,100 richer, but the same investment made in early 2018 would have lost $200.

 When to Choose to Pay Down the Mortgage

-The best argument for paying down a mortgage, then, is predictability.
+The best argument for paying down a mortgage is predictability.
 The homeowner knows exactly how much he or she will save, whereas investing in the market is not a sure money-maker.

 Some investors also have more conservative investment portfolios than others.
 Many investors who are approaching retirement adjust their asset allocation accordingly to transfer more of the investments into bonds instead of stocks.